-The prospecting campaign is working at the very top of the funnel gathering a broad audience who would have a potential interest in the product/services.
+Your prospecting campaign is working at the very top of the funnel, gathering a broad audience who would have a potential interest in the product/services.

-As more people have begun visiting the website, that will populate into audiences for website visitors.
+As more people have started visiting the website, that will populate website visitor audiences.
 It’s important to create audiences for website visitors and for people who have converted.

-When creating remarketing campaigns, I set my audience to target website visitors from the past 30 days and exclude people who have converted on our marketing goal.
-That audience will start to receive remarketing ads on both Facebook and the Google Display Network and will be nurtured down the funnel into the consideration phase.
+When creating remarketing campaigns, I set my audience to target website visitors from the past 30 days and exclude people who have converted.

 The upkeep of the campaigns is one of the most important things you can do to ensure the success of your campaigns moving forward.

-Initially, the Facebook campaigns might not receive much traffic in terms of clicks to the website.
-In that instance, you need to pivot your prospecting campaign to optimize for traffic to get more people to the website.
+On the Facebook side of things, campaigns might not initially receive much traffic in terms of clicks to the website.
+In that instance, you’d need to pivot your prospecting campaign to optimize for traffic (or conversions, if you have a very low-threat offer to try) to get more people to the website.

-I place a Hotjar poll on the landing page asking specific questions as to why they are not making a purchase or requesting a demo such as if they need more information, need information on pricing, would like to see case studies or would like to learn more about the product.
-Another tactic I use is an exit intent pop off that has a content offer such as a guide, information kit, case study, or a webinar to give them more information and help answer more questions they might have before they leave the page.
+Bonus idea 2: Try an exit intent pop-up that has a content offer such as a guide, information kit, case study, or a webinar to give them more information and help answer more questions they might have before they leave the page.

 We like to refer to this as having a fully stocked Warchest of Ads.

-Taking the winning set of ad copy/creatives and testing new headlines will help continue to drive the needle on the paid search side.
-Other than that it’s a matter of optimizing your bid adjustments and keeping your Google Ads and other ad platforms nice and tidy.
+Taking the winning set of ad copy/creatives and testing new headlines with them will help you continue to drive the needle on the paid search side.

-If you’re looking to launch a new brand with PPC it’s important to remember the stability that creating a full-funnel strategy can bring to scaling a brand from scratch.
-A solid PPC strategy across multiple platforms will help you drive sales and lead gen at scale given enough time and enough care.
+If you’re looking to launch a new brand with PPC, it’s important to remember the stability that creating a full-funnel strategy can bring to scaling a brand from scratch.

-And, if your funnel is well built, it will also help you get in front of your target market without having to join the competitive landscape of non-branded and competitor keywords on Google Ads/Bing ads.
+And, if your funnel is built well, it will help you get in front of your target market with the right message at the right time (and in the right place).